-'Three Men & A Baby’ Remake Coming To Disney+ Will Star Zac Efron
+A 'Three Men & A Baby' Remake On Disney+ Is Happening & Zac Efron Is Starring In It

 One love child, an obscene amount diapers, a slew of misunderstandings, and hopefully a few iconic 80s mustaches are all coming back in the Disney+ remake of Three Men and a Baby.
 And not only is that happening, but Zac Efron is set to star in the 1987 classic based on the French film Trois hommes et un couffin.
 Mon dieu, indeed.